How to perform Double Toe Hold

-Ubhaya Padangusthasana is suited to more advanced students who have the necessary foundations to stay in this pose without tipping over or straining to the point where breathing evenly becomes an issue.
+Ubhaya Padangusthasana is suitable for more advanced students who have the necessary foundations to stay in this pose without tipping over or straining to the point where breathing evenly becomes an issue.

 A good way of preparing for Ubhaya Padangusthasana is by performing other abdominal strengthening exercises.
-You can also use a belt and wrap it around your feet so that you don’t have to hold so close and instead focus on improving your balance.
+You can also use a belt and wrap it around your feet so that you don’t have to worry about your flexibility while you focus on improving your balance.

 This pose intensely tones your abdominal muscles.
 It also promotes concentration as it requires the student to pay attention to multiple nuances at the same time.
 Shifting your focus towards holding the pose can also help take your mind off any worries you might have.
 All of this makes Ubhaya Padangusthasana an extremely useful pose, both for the body and for the mind.